 Payment Protection Insurance (PPI) is supposed to cover your debt repayments if you can’t work, but many policies were mis-sold alongside legitimate financial products.

 Reclaiming mis-sold PPI can be a quick and easy process.
-Just follow these four simple steps to help you use our dedicated PPI tool to start your claim before the August 2019 deadline.
+You can use our template letter or dedicated PPI tool to start your claim before the August 2019 deadline.

-If your complaint is upheld, then the company that sold you the policy should do its best to put you back in the position you’d have been in if you'd never taken out PPI in the first place.
+If your complaint is upheld, then the company that sold you the policy should do its best to put you back in the position you would have been in if you had never taken PPI out in the first place.

 Regular premium policy